Turkey migrant deal 'holding' despite EU tensions

 The EU's migrant deal with Turkey is "holding", but the number of people trying to enter Europe via Spain is on the up.

-Those were two trends highlighted by the Estonian EU presidency in an internal note sent to member states on 6 September and published by Statewatch, a British NGO.
+The two trends were highlighted by the Estonian EU presidency in an internal note sent to member states on 6 September and published by Statewatch, a British NGO.

 "The EU-Turkey Statement is holding in terms of low migrant arrivals and enables to ensure an effective management of migratory flows along the route", the note said.